 Over 1,500 students in the Evanston community receive special education services in our schools.
 These children and families are grappling with disabilities including Autism, ADHD, Down Syndrome, Dyslexia, Mood Disorders, and Cerebral Palsy, to name a few.
 The challenges they face are drastically different from families who have typically developing children.
 CASE advocates for appropriate special education services and promotes the inclusion of families and children in school, community activities and programs.

 Navigating the special education process is complex and overwhelming for many parents.
 Without the services that CASE provides, parents enter into special education meetings unprepared to effectively navigate the system.
 When utilizing the consultation and coaching services CASE provides, our parents become empowered advocates with the strategies they need to secure the appropriate educational services that their children require.

 Parenting a child with a disability can be an isolating and stressful experience.
 Through our Parent Connections programs, CASE provides supportive spaces where parents and caregivers can share information and experience a sense of belonging, free from stigma, with others who “get it.”

-The services that Evanston CASE provides are unique and urgently needed in our community.
-Through the execution of our mission, we have demonstrated a significant and positive impact on the experience of the families who have children with special needs.
+The services that Evanston CASE provides are urgently needed in our community.
+Navigating the school system, searching for inclusive programs in the community, living with family and financial stressors, and finding a place of belonging — free of stigma — are central to the lives of these families.
+Through the execution of our mission, we have demonstrated a significant and positive impact on the experience of families who have children with disabilities.

 We are proud and privileged to do this important work.
 We welcome your participation and support.
-If you are interested in contributing or volunteering, please contact Katie Smith at firstname.lastname@example.org.
+If you are interested in contributing or volunteering, please contact us at firstname.lastname@example.org.